pioneer-ai/turi/SECURITY.md

 ## Reporting a Vulnerability

 To report a vulnerability, Head to the Security tab of this GitHub repo and click "Advisories" and add a new vulnerability.
 We will work to fix it immediately.

+## Contributing

+When contributing, make sure your code is not vulnerable.
+Vulnerable code will **not** be accepted to main codebase.